visgl/deck.gl/dev-docs/RFCs/v6.0/react-api.md

 </DeckGL>
 ```

-## Proposal: View Components
+## Proposal: JSX View

-Add `View` React component to the `@deck.gl/react` module.
-In the main `deck.gl` module, replace the `View` exports with their React counterparts.
+Similar to JSX layers, we can support JSX views.
 It gives the JSX a cleaner hierarchy in multi-view apps:

 ```jsx
 <DeckGL